 Did you know?
 If you already entered a product key and you're trying to install or reinstall Office, you don't have to enter your product key here again.
 Just go to Install Office on your PC or Mac and follow the steps to reinstall Office.
-If you can't find your product key, see Find your Office product key.
+If you have questions about your product key, see Using product keys with Office.

 A Microsoft account is required to redeem your product key.
 With a Microsoft account, you'll be able to reinstall Office later, without the need for your product key.

 If you already sign in to a Windows PC, tablet, or phone, Xbox Live, Outlook.com, or OneDrive, you already have a Microsoft account.
 Use that account instead of creating a new Microsoft account.
 If you have an existing Office 365 subscription, be sure to sign in with the Microsoft account that's associated with your subscription (we might detect it for you).